 Option 1: Take 1 course from Group A (3 credits) and 1 course from Group C (3 credits).
-Courses must be from two different disciplines.
+Group A and Group C courses must be from two different disciplines.

 Option 2: Take 1 course from Group A (3 credits) and 2 courses from Group B (6 credits).
-Courses must be from two different disciplines.
+Group A and Group B courses must be from two different disciplines.
+The two Group B courses may be from the same discipline.